NZMSA/2017-AdvTraining/Day 3/3.3 Integrating Easy Tables with Node.js (GET Request)/README.md

 ### 3.3.2 Creating Function
 We now want to integrate this inside our application and so we will start off by the function to send the get request.
-We want to export the function so that you can use it outside of the script file and it can be reffered to by the other files
+We want to export the function so that you can use it outside of the script file and it can be referred to by the other files

 The parameters of the functions will be, the URL You want to connect to, the SESSION you are currently in, the USERNAME you want to find and the callback function, which will process the value that has been returned.